syncfusion-content/fileformat-docs/File-Formats/DocIO/word-to-markdown.md

     {
         using (IRandomAccessStream zipStream = await stFile.OpenAsync(FileAccessMode.ReadWrite))
         {
-            //Write compressed data from memory to file using (Stream outstream = zipStream.AsStreamForWrite())
+            //Write the compressed data from the memory to a file. using (Stream outstream = zipStream.AsStreamForWrite())
             {
                 byte[] buffer = streams.ToArray();